Condorcet Markets: Markets for Perfect Elections

+The last expression is: positive whenever weighted voting with optimal weights returns $\set{1}$; negative whenever it returns $\set{0}$; and $0$ whenever it returns $\set{0,1}$ (Equation \eqref{eq:maj}). \end{proof}

-This last result shows that elections that are perfect from a truth-tracking perspective (Theorem \ref{th:grofman}) can be implemented increasingly faithfully by Kelly markets once the taxation scheme $T$ is applied and the taxation parameter $k$ in Equation \eqref{eq:tax} grows larger.
-So, for any belief profile $\b$ induced by a competence profile $\q$ and weights $w_i = \frac{q_i}{1-q_i}$, the diagram on the right commutes as $k$ tends to infinity and, therefore, taxation grows.
+This last result shows that elections that are perfect from a truth-tracking perspective (Theorem \ref{th:grofman}) can be implemented increasingly faithfully by markets with Kelly utilities, once the taxation scheme $T$ is applied and the taxation parameter $k$ in Equation \eqref{eq:tax} grows larger and, therefore, that taxation grows.
+So, for any belief profile $\b$ induced by a competence profile $\q$ and weights $w_i = \frac{q_i}{1-q_i}$, we obtain a realization of Figure \ref{fig:commute} consisting of the commutative diagram on the right, under the assumption that $k$ tends to infinity.